-According to the governmental survey, there are estimated to be 547,300 (4.3 per thousand population) people with intellectual impairment as of 2005 (419,000 living in community and 128,300 were institutionalized), of whom 125,000 were children (<18 yo).For children with disability (including both physical and intellectual disability), special assistance schools/education is provided.
-According to the Ministry of Education, approximately 286,000 children were attending these schools/education in 2008.
-This means that 2.17% of educational age population are attending assistance education. special Increasingly, children with developmental disorders which has been overlooked so far attract special attention.
+Intellectual disability is measured by IQ and is classified into light (IQ:70-51), medium (IQ:50-36), severe (IQ:35-21) and most severe (IQ<=20).
+According to the governmental survey, there are estimated to be 547,300 (4.3 per thousand population) people with intellectual impairment as of 2005 (419,000 living in community and 128,300 were institutionalized), of whom 125,000 were children (<18 yo).
+Prevalence of intellectual disability among children aged 0-9 yo has increased steadily every survey: 2.8/1000 in 1995 survey, 3.6/1000 in 2000 survey, 4.9/1000 in 2005 survey and 5.4 in 2011 survey.
+The reason of this steady increase is not clear.
+Increase of Down syndrome because of higher maternal age might explain (average age of mothers increased by 2.2 years between 1995 and 2011:29.1(1995), 29.6(2000), 30.4(2005), 31.3(2011)).
+In fact, the number of children (<=18yo) with intellectual disability receiving special disability subsidy has been increasing more than the number of physical disability.

+For children with disability (including both physical and intellectual disability), special assistance schools/education is provided.
+According to the Ministry of Education, 286,000 approximately children were attending these schools/education in 2008.
+This means that 2.17% of educational age population are attending special assistance education.

+Increasingly, children with developmental disorders which has been overlooked so far attract special attention.
 To address such hitherto overlooked disorders as learning disability (LD), attention deficit and hyperactivity disorder (ADHD) and Asperger syndrome, a new law "Developmental Disorder Assistance Act" took effect in April 2005.